entroform/style-chemistry/docs/concepts.md

 # Style Chemistry

 Style Chemistry is a simple and open-ended system to help you keep your UI Component's styling consistent and harmonious.
+The system acts as the single source of truth of your stylesheets, and is comprised of "Sets", the building block of the entire system, with 3 levels of abstraction: Elements, Compounds, and Mixtures.

 - [Style Chemistry](#style-chemistry)
   - [Set and SuperSet](#set-and-superset)